 Bob Barker noted that the show got a lot of college fans after he was featured in Happy Gilmore and beat up Adam Sandler.

-In England, Deal or No Deal is the show of choice, possibly due to the presenter (Noel Edmonds) having presented 90's show Noel's House Party.
+In the UK, Deal or No Deal was formerly the show of choice, possibly due to the presenter (Noel Edmonds) having presented 90's show Noel's House Party.
 Probably more down to the fact that he's able to make a show about someone opening boxes seem quite tense and nail-biting.
 Even when all the big prizes have gone.

-The Food Network's initial run of Iron Chef carried advertisements generally aimed at over-40-housewives, who were Food Network's primary demographic at the time.
-When the show was adopted by younger viewers due to its competition aspect and the Narm Charm of its presentation, Food Network was caught flat-footed and took a lengthy period of time to properly capitalise on the show's success by making it a centerpiece of their lineup.
+The Food Network's initial run of Iron Chef carried advertisements generally aimed at over-40 housewives, who were Food Network's primary demographic at the time.
+When the show was adopted by younger viewers due to its competition aspect and the Narm Charm of its presentation, Food Network was caught flat-footed and took a lengthy period of time to properly capitalize on the show's success by making it a centerpiece of their lineup.
 Rapid Network Decay soon followed.

 Anthony Bourdain's first show was also adopted by a younger demographic than originally intended.